LiShuaiyi/vp-repairer/README.md

 This repository contains a software package to solve trajectory repairing problems on [CommonRoad](https://commonroad.in.tum.de) considering traffic rules.

+## About Trajectory repairing
+_Inspired by Randall Munroe, I describe my research using the 1,200 most common English words from www.wordfrequency.info._

+We want our cars to always plan a safe path.
+But environments change every time.
+Thus, the path cannot be used as we want or does not follow traffic rules from time to time.
+One possible solution is to remain part of the path and plan the rest.

 ## The required Python dependencies
 The code is written in Python 3.7 and has been tested on Ubuntu 20.04.